Eurosmart2004/COS30019-Inference-Engine/README.md

 ## Running the Program

-You can run program following this method:
+To run the program, use the following command:

 ```
-./iengine <method> <filename>
+iengine <method> <filename>
 ```

+Replace `<method>` with one of the following options based on the technique you want to use:

-1. If you want to use Truth Table checking
+- `TT` for Truth Table checking
+- `FC` for Forward Chaining
+- `BC` for Backward Chaining
+- `RES` for Resolution
+- `DPLL` for Davis-Putnam-Logemann-Loveland

+For example, to use Forward Chaining on a file named `test.txt`, the command would be:

 ```
-./iengine TT <filename>
+iengine FC test.txt
 ```

-2. If you want to use Forward Chaining
+Please place all the `.txt` files in a folder named `data`.
+Each file should follow this structure:

 ```
-./iengine FC <filename>
+TELL
+...
+(Knowledge base, each fact or rule separated by a semicolon)
+ASK
+...
+(Query)
+EXPECTED (Optional)
+...
+(Expected result to verify the algorithm)
 ```

-3. If you want to use Backward Chaining
+For example, a file might look like this:

 ```
-./iengine BC <filename>
+TELL
+a=>b; a;
+ASK
+b
+EXPECTED
+YES
 ```

+In this example, `a=>b; a;` is the knowledge base, `b` is the query, and `YES` is the expected result.

 ## Contributing

-This project is a collaborative effort between Quang Thien and Minh.
+This project is a collaborative effort between Quang Thien and Thanh Minh.
 We both have contributed significantly to the development and success of this project.

 ## License